Maurice K. Goddard State Park

 In the summer, turtles are abundant in the quiet waters by the Marina.
 The wetland across Lake Wilhelm Road from the marina entrance has a waterfowl observation station and is a great place to see osprey and beaver.

-Bluebird Trail: Once a rare bird due to habitat loss, the red, white and blue eastern bluebird is once again a common sight at Maurice K. Goddard State Park.
-The park’s bluebird trail program is one of many successful wildlife programs at Maurice K. Goddard State Park.
-The habitat in northern Mercer County is very suitable for this beautiful bird but was lacking cavities for the birds to nest in.
+Cavity-nesting Trail: Once a rare sight because of habitat loss, the eastern bluebird is again a common sight at Maurice K. Goddard State Park due to a highly successful, volunteer cavity-nesting trail program.
+The habitat in northern Mercer County is very suitable for this beautiful bird but lacked natural cavities for the birds to nest in.
 The trail program places nest boxes in appropriate habitat throughout the park.

-The stream that traverses this state park was first noted in reports made by George Washington during his trip to Fort LeBoeuf in 1753 and is named Sandy Creek.
-A recurring history of flooding by this creek prompted the initial flood control study by the U.S. Army Corps of Engineers in 1939.
+Sandy Creek, which traverses the park, was first noted in reports made by George Washington during his trip to Fort LeBoeuf in 1753.
+Its history of flooding prompted the initial flood control study by the U.S. Army Corps of Engineers in 1939.
 The U.S. Soil Conservation Service subsequently became committed to building a dam for flood control and conservation purposes.
 The recreational potential of the project became so apparent during the initial planning phase that state, county, township and municipal authorities were drawn into an outstanding cooperative effort to construct the park and game lands.
 The land was acquired for the project in the late 1960s.
 The dam was completed in 1971 and recreational facilities were dedicated in 1972.

 Lake Wilhelm is named in honor of Lawrence J. Wilhelm.
-As a Mercer County Commissioner and Mercer County Soil and Water Conservation District Director, Mr. Wilhelm provided leadership in the development of the park from its beginnings in 1959 to the time of his death in October of 1968.
+As the Mercer County Commissioner and a Soil and Water Conservation District Director for Mercer County, Mr. Wilhelm provided leadership in the development of the park from its beginnings in 1959 to the time of his death in October of 1968.

 Maurice K. Goddard